hoanganhduc/getscipapers/README.md

 ![Info](https://img.shields.io/badge/-Info-informational?logo=info) ![WIP](https://img.shields.io/badge/-WIP-yellow?logo=rocket) ![Experimental](https://img.shields.io/badge/-Experimental-lightgrey?logo=flask)

 **getscipapers** is a Python package designed for searching and requesting scientific papers from multiple sources.
 This project is a **work in progress** and primarily intended for **personal use**.
 It is not a comprehensive solution for accessing scientific papers.
-Portions of the code were developed with assistance from [GitHub Copilot](https://github.com/features/copilot).
+Portions of the code were developed with assistance from [GitHub Copilot](https://github.com/features/copilot) and [ChatGPT Codex](https://openai.com/).

 ## Prerequisites